aero-z/threes-brain/README.md

 threes-brain
 ============

-AI for the mobile game [Threes!](http://asherv.com/threes/) using neural networks and a genetic algorithm.
+Experimental AI for the mobile game [Threes!](http://asherv.com/threes/) using neural networks and a genetic algorithm.

 ## Neural network ##